authelia/authelia/docs/configuration/authentication/index.md

 has_children: true
 ---

-# Authentication Backends

 There are two ways to store the users along with their password:

-* LDAP: users are stored in remote servers like OpenLDAP, OpenAM or Microsoft Active Directory.
+- LDAP: users are stored in remote servers like OpenLDAP, OpenAM or Microsoft Active Directory.
-* File: users are stored in YAML file with a hashed version of their password.
+- File: users are stored in YAML file with a hashed version of their password.

 ## Configuration